Agoric/documentation/main/getting-started/intro-zoe.md

 ## Zoe's two sides: Zoe Service and Zoe Contract Facet (ZCF)

-You may have noticed the contract code's `start` method had a `zcf` parameter.
+You may have noticed the contract code's `start` method has a `zcf` parameter.
 This is the Zoe Contract Facet.
 Zoe has two sides: the Zoe Service, which you've seen users interact with, and the Zoe Contract Facet (ZCF), which is accessible to the contract code.
 Note that users